cdapio/cdap/docs/developer-guide/source/java_client.rst

   QueryClient queryClient = new QueryClient(clientConfig);

   //
-  // Performing an ad-hoc query using the Purchase example
+  // Perform an ad-hoc query using the Purchase example
   //
   String query = "SELECT * FROM cdap_user_history WHERE customer IN ('Alice','Bob')"
   QueryHandle queryHandle = queryClient.execute(query);